harness/ff-python-server-sdk/README.md

 ```

 ### Working Example
-Here is a complete example that will connect, and run forever reporting the flag value.
+Here is a complete example that will connect and report the flag value every 10 seconds until the connection is clsed.
 Any time a flag is
 toggled from the feature flag service you will receive the updated value.

 ```python